BlockchainCommons/developer-web-site/_pages/ur-envelope.md

 ## Conclusion

 UR is a great format for storing a variety of data types that have been encoded as CBOR.
 The ultimate question is: what data do you put in there?
-At this point, Blockchain Commons suggests using UR to transmit and save data stored as a [Gordian Envelope](/envelope/).
-This allows you to maintain all of the advantages of URs, such as QR integration, self-description, printed storage, and error checking, with the advantages of Envelopes, such as metadata inclusion, privacy-focused elision, and the use of extensions such as GSTP.
+At this point, Blockchain Commons suggests using UR to transmit and save data that has been stored as a [Gordian Envelope](/envelope/).
+This allows you to maintain all of the advantages of URs, such as QR integration, self-description, printed storage, and error checking, and also receive the advantages of Envelopes, such as metadata inclusion, privacy-focused elision, and the use of extensions such as GSTP.

 They also fit together entirely naturally, as Envelope is a CBOR data format and UR is a way to encode that CBOR as ASCII.